Know Your Board

 The Waist Width of a snowboard is a critical performance dimension.
 If your board is too wide, it will feel slow moving edge to edge.
 If your board is too narrow, you will drag the toe cap or heel cup of your binding in the snow when you turn sharply.
 Riding a board with the ideal waist width is most critical for riders with big feet, as “heel cupping” can be dangerous on steep terrain.

 Note that ideal waist width may vary based on board design.
-Both the Storm Chaser and Hover/Ultracraft are designed to be ridden wider than normal.
+Both the Storm Chaser and Hovercraft/Ultracraft are designed to be ridden wider than normal.

 Know Your Waist Width - By Jeremy Jones